 - With accurate T&E data captured by a receipt management software like Fyle, managers can enrich their periodic cost management performance reports.
 It will also ensure that KPI measurement is accurate.

 - Most organizations have a pulse on their fixed costs and direct costs since there is enough historical data to project future costs.
 In the case of T&E, it is difficult to make forecasts.
 Most expense management software lack expense analytics on business expenses which makes projections very difficult.

 - Most project cost control techniques limit themselves to applying control measures to traditional expenses which have been the norm.
 Expense policies allow organizations to introduce an additional level of control to their project costs.
 Violations are ignored in the absence of software capable of enforcing policies in real-time.
-It is primarily because T&E are challenging to manage and are consequently overlooked.
+It is primarily because T&E is challenging to manage and errors are consequently overlooked.

 Why is project expense management important for the project manager?

 The project manager, often the primary point of contact for all updates on an ongoing project, is one of the most critical stakeholders in the process.
 Cost accountants need to constantly monitor costs.
 They also need to also have a clear understanding of whether they are under-budget or over-budget at any given point of time during the project.